anchitab/jotdown/README.md

 <img src = "MVC.png">

-### Factory Diagram
+### Factory Method Diagram
 We chose this design pattern for our night-shift mode and day-shift modes.
 The reasoning behind this decision is that this design pattern allows us to create families of related objects without the need to create concrete classes.
 In our diagram, our family or explicit interface is “Theme”, and its variants are “DayTheme” and “NightTheme”.
-Then, we have declared our Abstract Factory as “ThemeFactory”, with creation methods of createMenuBar, createButtons, etc. Then we have our variants as discussed above and their respective creational methods.
-Below these, we have our Abstract and Concrete  Products.
+Then, we have declared our Abstract Factory as “ThemeFactory” and have our variants as discussed above and their respective creational methods.

 <img src = "Factory.png">

 ### Command Diagram

-We chose the design pattern Memento to implement the undo feature into our project.
-The Originator class creates a “state” by taking a snapshot of its current state, which additionally allows it to restore to previous states.
-The memento class is the value that behaves as the aforementioned snapshot of the state.
-Finally, the Caretaker class manages when the snapshots should be taken as when it should be restored (the undo function).
+We chose the design pattern Command to implement the menubar feature into our project.
+The overarching Command class implements several Concrete Commands such as Cut, Copy, Paste, Undo and Redo under the Edit Menu.
+The user can also access features such as Save File, New File, and Open File under the File category on the Menu Bar.
+The Invoker is the one that sets the commands to be called and executes them in our MVC file, while the Receiver class is optional to carry out the logic behind the concrete commands.

 <img src = "Command.png">